The Digital Workplace in 2023: What Businesses Need to Know

 A digital workplace platform also helps employees understand leadership hierarchy, by providing a visual org chart, as well as photos and contact information for all employees.

-Image: Happeo’s Employee directory enables you to automatically generate organizational charts that help visualize hierarchy and positions within the company.
+Image: Happeo’s Employee directory automatically generates organizational charts of hierarchy and positions within the company.

 Cohesive collaboration and knowledge sharing